The Ultimate Guide to Trading Card Grading

 Surface

-Scratches: Even tiny hairline scratches can be visible under magnification.
+Scratches: Even minor ones can be detected under magnification.

 Choosing A Professional Grading Service